jalimena/LLPFCCTutorial/README.md

 # LLP FCC Tutorial
 Tutorial for getting started studying long-lived particles (LLPs) at the FCC-ee

+## Who this tutorial is for

+This tutorial is for anyone interested in working with the FCC software.
+It assumes some basic knowledge of ROOT, C++, linux, and (very basic knowledge of) git.
+It should be appropriate for beginner Masters and PhD students.

 ## What this tutorial will teach you

 - How to run the [FCCAnalyses software](https://github.com/HEP-FCC/FCCAnalyses), using long-lived Heavy Neutral Leptons (HNLs) that decay to electrons and neutrinos as an example